BirchKwok/lynsedb/README.md

 4. Point application clients at the coordinator.
 5. Monitor `/cluster_info` for shard health, replica state, and promotions.

+Cluster mode does not require shared storage.
+Coordinator metadata is stored on metadata owner shard(s) over internal RPC, and `--cluster-state` is only a local cache path for the coordinator process.
+Make sure each coordinator can reach the metadata owner shard RPC ports.
+By default, clusters with three or more shard primaries use the first three primaries as replicated metadata owners;
+smaller clusters use the first primary.
+Pass `--metadata-owners` only when you want to pin the owner set explicitly.

 ```shell
 lynse serve --host 127.0.0.1 --port 7638 --data-dir ./data/sg0-primary
 lynse serve --host 127.0.0.1 --port 7639 --data-dir ./data/sg0-replica